-- 9) Authorizes certified voting technology equipment and components that are at the end of lifecycle to be securely disposed of or destroyed with the written approval of the manufacturer and the SOS. - 10) Requires all of the following to occur for any part or component of certified voting technology for which the chain of custody has been compromised or the security or information has been breached or attempted to be breached: - a) The chief elections official of the city, county, or special district and the SOS shall be notified within 24 hours of discovery; - b) The equipment shall be removed from service immediately and replaced if possible; and, - c) The integrity and reliability of the certified voting technology system, components, and accompanying electronic data shall be evaluated to determine whether they can be restored to their original state and reinstated. - 11) Expands an existing crime that makes it a felony to knowingly, and without authorization, possess a key to a voting machine that has been adopted and will be used in elections in California to additionally include possessing credentials, passwords, or access keys to such a voting machine. - 12) Makes it a felony to knowingly, and without authorization, make or possess copies of electronic data, and to knowingly, and without authorization, provide unauthorized access to, or to break the chain of custody to, certified voting technology during the lifecycle of that technology, or any finished or unfinished ballot cards, as specified. - 13) Prohibits a voting system from establishing a network connection to any device not directly used and necessary for voting system functions.
+10) Authorizes certified voting technology equipment and components that are at the end of lifecycle to be securely disposed of or destroyed with the written approval of the manufacturer and the SOS.

+- 11) Requires all of the following to occur for any part or component of certified voting technology for which the chain of custody has been compromised or the security or information has been breached or attempted to be breached: - a) The chief elections official of the city, county, or special district and the SOS shall be notified within 24 hours of discovery; - b) The equipment shall be removed from service immediately and replaced if possible; and - c) The integrity and reliability of the certified voting technology system, components, and accompanying electronic data shall be evaluated to determine whether they can be restored to their original state and reinstated. - 12) Expands an existing crime that makes it a felony to knowingly, and without authorization, possess a key to a voting machine that has been adopted and will be used in elections in California, to additionally include possessing credentials, passwords, or access keys to such a voting machine. - 13) Clarifies an existing crime that makes it a felony to interfere or attempt to interfere with the secrecy of voting or ballot tally software program source codes, by adding a provision that states, for the purposes of this paragraph, interferes or attempts to interfere with, includes but is not limited to, knowingly, and without authorization, providing unauthorized access to, or breaking the chain of custody to, certified voting technology during the lifecycle of that certified voting technology, or any finished or unfinished ballot cards. - 14) Prohibits a voting system from establishing a network connection to any device not directly used and necessary for voting system functions.
 Prohibits communication by or with any component of the voting system by wireless or modem transmission at any time.
-Prohibits a component of the voting system, or any device with network connectivity to the voting system, from being connected to the internet, directly or indirectly, at any time. - 14) Requires a voting system to be used in a configuration of parallel central election management systems separated by an air-gap.
-Provides that an "air-gap" includes all of the following: - a) A permanent central system known to be running unaltered, certified software and firmware that is used solely to define elections and program voting equipment and memory cards. - b) A physically-isolated duplicate system, reformatted after every election to guard against the possibility of infection, that is used solely to read memory cards containing vote results, accumulate and tabulate those results, and produce reports. - c) A separate computer dedicated solely to this purpose that is used to reformat all memory devices before they are connected to the permanent system again.
+Prohibits a component of the voting system, or any device with network connectivity to the voting system, from being connected to the internet, directly or indirectly, at any time. - 15) Requires a voting system to be used in a configuration of parallel central election management systems separated by an air-gap.
+Provides that an "air-gap" includes all of the following: - a) A permanent central system known to be running unaltered, certified software and firmware that is used solely to define elections and program voting equipment and memory cards. - A physically-isolated duplicate system, reformatted after every election to guard against the possibility of infection that is used solely to read memory cards containing vote results, accumulate and tabulate those results, and produce reports.

-15) Makes technical, clarifying, and conforming changes.
+- c) A separate computer dedicated solely to this purpose that is used to reformat all memory devices before they are connected to the permanent system again. - 16) Makes technical, clarifying, and conforming changes.